 Case study: cardiac arrest after ‘low risk’ diagnosis

-Despite suffering similar symptoms at a similar stage of her previous pregnancy, which resulted in a heart attack, on this occasion only one ECG was carried out, which was abnormal, and 12-hour troponin tests were omitted.
+Despite suffering similar symptoms at a similar stage of her previous pregnancy, which resulted in a heart attack, only one ECG was carried out on this occasion.
+The ECG was abnormal and 12-hour troponin tests were omitted.
 She was categorised as ‘low risk’ and discharged.

-Shortly after she was discharged, she began vomiting and she collapsed at home.
-CPR was attempted but was unsuccessful and she was pronounced dead with the cause noted as a cardiac arrest just 1 hour 20 minutes after her discharge.
-The claim was being pursued on behalf of her husband and son.
-We instructed Counsel to attend the pre-inquest review (PIR) and inquest, and also obtained reports from an A&E, Obstetrician and Cardiologist with a sub-specialty in pregnancy.
+Our medical negligence solicitors pursued a claim on behalf of her husband and son.
+We instructed Counsel to attend the pre-inquest review (PIR) and inquest.
+We also obtained reports from A&E, an Obstetrician and Cardiologist with a sub-specialty in pregnancy.